Some properties of small perturbations against a stationary solution of the nonlinear Schrodinger equation: Setup and equations of motion for the perturbations

 Suppose we have a stationary solution to equation \eqref{NSE} of the form

-where $f(\vec x)\not\equiv 0$.
-Without loss of generality, we can set the function $f(\vec x)$ to be real.
+where the function $f(\vec x)$ is real.
 In order to simplify the subsequent analysis and ensure the finiteness of the particle number and energy of the stationary solution (for example, if $f(\vec x)\equiv\textrm{const}\neq 0$), one can put the system into a ``box'' of a finite size if necessary.

 Now we consider a small perturbation against this background solution such that